 During the first year, papers one, two and four are assessed by a 5,000-word essay.
 Paper three is assessed by a portfolio of methods exercises and a research proposal.
 The examination of these papers in the first year constitutes the ‘qualifying’ examination for continuation to the second year.

-In addition to the 30,000 word dissertation in the second year, you will also be examined in your second-year option course, and long essay (5,000-word each).
+In addition to the thesis in the second year, you will also be examined in your second-year option course, and long essay.

 Many graduates enter teaching and research, though this often requires a doctorate.
 Others often go on to work in museums and galleries, design and market research companies, development agencies, NGOs etc.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.